 It’s the most recognizable icon of Washington state’s landscape.
 It has three of our state’s best campgrounds and two outstanding historic lodges to sleep in.
 And whether you experience Mount Rainier National Park from a car, a wheelchair, a stroller or your hiking boots, it’ll knock your socks off.

 The Paradise area of Mount Rainier has always been one of my favorite spots in the Pacific Northwest.
 Miles of trails, many paved and accessible to all ages and abilities, weave through rich meadows with gurgling streams.
 Marmots whistle from rocky slopes.
 Wildflowers explode like fireworks at your feet in summer, and the same meadows are tinged with the deep reddish hues of autumn in early fall.
 It’s a spectacular place.

 The Paradise Visitor’s Center and its surrounding trailheads are about 2.5 hours from Seattle.
 To get there, take I-5 south to Tacoma, then drive east on SR 7 to Elbe.
 From there, continue on SR 706 through Ashford to the Nisqually Entrance to the park.
-The entrance fee is $15 per vehicle.
+The entrance fee is $30 per vehicle (includes all passengers, good for seven consecutive days).
 After entering the park, continue on Paradise Road heading east all the way to the Henry M. Jackson Memorial Visitor Center and the Paradise Inn.
 See map and directions.

 Where to Hike

 Several trails depart from the Paradise area that can be taken in bite-sized chunks for short hikes, or combined into longer explorations.
 Below are three hike options for you to choose from.
 Preview which wildflowers are in bloom at the hiker-submitted Trip Reports over at wta.org.